philipturner/opencl-metal-stdlib/README.md

 - SIMD shift and fill - not implemented yet
 - SIMD-group async copy operations - not implemented yet

-When `cl_khr_subgroup_extended_types` is enabled, the compiler spends significant time processing function definitions for each type.
+<sup>1</sup>When `cl_khr_subgroup_extended_types` is enabled, the compiler spends significant time processing function definitions for each type.
 There are 36 possible types with the extension enabled, and 3 without.
 The compiler often spends several seconds parsing these extra types.
 None of them are hardware-accelerated on M1, except `char4` and `short2` shuffle, which can be masked as `int` shuffle.
 For the sake of out of the box performance, the extension and associated Metal Stdlib bindings are not exposed by default.
 To expose them, set the following compiler flag:

 ```bash
 # Method 1: pass argument to OpenCL compiler